VernonGrant/gnu-c-language-manual/markdown/return-Statement.md

 return value;
 ```

-which computes the expression `value`{.variable} and makes the function
+which computes the expression `value` and makes the function
 return that.
 If necessary, the value undergoes type conversion to the
 function's declared return value type, which works like assigning the
 value to a variable of that type.